wijeremy/code-quiz/README.md

     };
 ```

-So, right off the bat, there might be something interesting added here.
+The first thing I'd like to point out was possibly the first but certainly not the last example of over solving a problem.
 I'm sure there is a more elegant way of handling it, but I incorporated a way to boost the "framerate" of the timer.
 I was frustrated getting to the end of a quiz only to have the game take a second off the clock after the game was over.
 I realize now that I could have it only take time off the clock if the game was still going, but I wanted to see how this could work.
 Basically, there is a countdown inside the timer for the framerate.
 It's like telling the function "what would you like to count to every second, and every time you count to that number tell me a second has gone by".
 A little convoluted maybe, but it was interesting to see the second argument in the setInterval() function take a variable.

 And what does the function "remove(monkey)" do, you might ask?
 Well let me tell you.